Made to Order: Custom Machined Test Specimens

-We use computerized numerical control (CNC) equipment to prepare the highest quality test specimens from metals, including metal matrix composites, hardened steels and nickel-base alloys, and from many plastics.
-Electrical discharge machining (EDM) services are also available.
+Water jet cutting equipment and computerized numerical control (CNC) centers are used to quickly prepare the highest quality test specimens from metals, including metal matrix composites, hardened steels and nickel-base alloys, and from many plastics.
+Wire EDM (electrical discharge machining) services are also available.

 - Flat Tensile